 Money moves fast in our hyper-digitised age and corresponding thirst for rapidity.
 It may (or may not) surprise you to learn that PayPal will hold your funds for 3-5 business days before they clear into your PayPal account.
 Emphasis on ‘business days’ with weekends adding two more days on top.

-PayPal choose to hold funds in their accounts to gain interest on them for a few days.
+PayPal chooses to hold funds in their accounts to gain interest on them for a few days.
 They claim that this delay is due to the use of a clearing house – an institution that checks and approves the transfer of funds before their deposit.
 However, this claim is weakened by the fact that PayPal will happily waive the waiting period for a fee.

 In 2021, PayPal introduced a revolutionising new feature to the platform: cryptocurrency.
 PayPal introduced four cryptocurrencies: Bitcoin, Ethereum, Litecoin and Bitcoin Cash, which can be used like regular currencies to make purchases on the platform.
 Enabling 392 million users to access to cryptocurrency was viewed as a huge boost for the crypto industry.

-However, there is one large problem with their cryptocurrency feature – users can buy, sell and make purchases with cryptocurrency, but they cannot transfer.
+However, there is one large problem with their cryptocurrency feature – users can buy, sell, and make purchases with cryptocurrency, but they cannot transfer.
 This effectively locks your crypto to your PayPal account.

 There is a common phrase in the crypto world: ‘not your keys, not your crypto.’
 For more experienced crypto users, the inability to transfer your crypto is a significant hindrance.